TeamNewPipe/NewPipe/README.es.md

 </a>

 ## Donar
-If you like NewPipe we'd be happy about a donation.
-You can either send bitcoin or donate via Bountysource or Liberapay.
-For further info on donating to NewPipe, please visit our [website](https://newpipe.net/donate).

 Si le gusta el NewPipe estaremos felices con una donación.
 O puede enviar bitcoin o donar a través de Bountysource o Liberapay.
 Para obtener más información sobre como donar a NewPipe, por favor visita nuestro [sitio web](https://newpipe.net/donate).

 <table>